jonathankerth/jonathankerth/README.md

 ### Hi there 👋

-I'm Jonathan Gallardo-Kerth, a nerdy and extroverted full-stack JavaScript developer based in Portland, Oregon.
+I'm Jonathan Gallardo-Kerth, a nerdy and extroverted full-stack software engineer living in Portland, Oregon.
 I love pushing the boundaries of technology and turning ideas into reality.

 ## How to Install Jonathan In Your Team